Fact-checked by the CapitalLendingNews editorial team

 Use this framework as your guide.
 Adapt the specifics to your account, but keep the structure intact.
 Each element serves a purpose.

 Notice the close puts the first number on them.
-Do not volunteer a specific target rate before hearing what they offer — you might anchor too low.
-If their offer is better than your target, you win more than you expected.
-If it is lower, you have a starting point to counter from.
+Do not volunteer a specific target rate before hearing what they offer, you might anchor too low.
+Their offer coming in better than your target means you win more than you expected.
+Coming in lower gives you a starting point to counter from.

 Handling Common Responses

 Another common response is a soft “maybe later” deflection.
-If an agent says your account will be reviewed at the next cycle, ask for a specific date and get the agent’s ID number.
+An agent saying your account will be reviewed at the next cycle should prompt a specific follow-up: ask for the review date and get the agent’s ID number.
 Call back on that date and reference the commitment.
 This follow-through alone separates the cardholders who get results from those who accept delays indefinitely.

 “The single most effective thing a consumer can do to lower their credit card rate is simply ask — but ask specifically, confidently, and with data.
 Agents are trained to deflect the unprepared.
 Preparation changes the entire dynamic.”